stavsap/Jenkins-On-Docker/README.md

 Go to settings and setup a Docker cloud

-use temaplte with the agent image
+Define docker template with the following agent image:

 ``` shell
 localhost:5000/myjenkinsagent-jdk11
 ```

-set the lable to "docker-alpine-jdk11"
+Set the lable to "docker-alpine-jdk11"

 # Build Docker-on-Docker

-After setting up Docker Cloud, in docker template settings mount to docker socket.
+After setting up Docker Cloud, in docker template settings **Mounts**:

 ``` shell
 type=bind,source=/var/run/docker.sock,destination=/var/run/docker.sock
 ```

-## Using docker agent without installed docker client
+## Using docker agent without installed docker client.

 If one desires to use jenkins docker agent that is without docker client, perform the following: